Non-Degree / Dates: 12 - 30 January 2026

 Teacher(s)

-Anna Kuznetsova – MA in History and a PhD researcher working on the research on ethnopolitical institutions in Finno-Ugric regions.
+Anna Kuznetsova is a MA in History and a PhD researcher working on the research on ethnopolitical institutions in Finno-Ugric regions.
 Anna was also the Head of the Estonian NGO Hõimulõimed and the Board member of the NGO Fenno-Ugria, dealing with developing and promoting Finno-Ugric cultures and cooperation.

 Timetable

-10 January 16:00-17.30 Lecture: Origin and history of the Finno-Ugric peoples.
-Current socio-economic situations and modern political developments in Finno-Ugric regions.
+13 January at 14:30 – 16:00– Lecture: Origin and history of the Finno-Ugric peoples.
+Socio-economic situations and modern political developments in Russian Finno-Ugric regions

 Participants